mehmetabak/mehmetabak/README.md

 - 👨‍💻 I'm know java and python programming languages ,
 - 👀 I’m interested in learning new things ,
 - 🌱 I’m currently learning software development ,
-- 📫 How to reach me mehmetnurabak0@gmail.com .
+- 📫 You can reach me at mehmetnurabak0@gmail.com .

 <!---
 memoli0/memoli0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.